I regularly speak for varied audiences on:

 Topics are always negotiable; my best talks have sent me out on a limb!

-I do insist that your conference have a credible Code of Conduct before I can accept an invitation to speak.
+I do insist that your event have a credible Code of Conduct before I can accept an invitation to speak.
 If you need a code to adopt or adapt, ALA has one, as do the code4lib conference and the Digital Library Federation.
 Thank you for understanding.

 Examples of my talks

 For a full list of keynotes, invited talks, and other presentations, see my About/CV page.

-I am not picky about most travel arrangements; coach airfare and economy hotels (or folks’ guestrooms) are just fine.
+I am not picky about most travel arrangements; economy hotels (or folks’ guestrooms) are just fine.
 You can trust that I will pick the least expensive travel option consonant with reason.

 I am ovo-lacto vegetarian: no meat and no fish, please, but eggs and dairy are fine.
 Thanks in advance for your consideration!